pletzer/firstStepsInViz/README.md

 ## What makes 3D visualization different from plotting?

 Both plotting and visualization aim to convey as much information as possible.
-The two approaches are complementary: plotting represents objects and information of a flat sheet of paper whereas visualization will show those objects in a 3D scene.
-As such visualization will typically have the viewer interact with the object (through rotation of the camera, adjusting the light, etc.).
+The two approaches are complementary: plotting represents objects and information on a flat sheet of paper whereas visualization will show those objects in a 3D scene.
+In a visualization the viewer will typically interact with the object (through rotation of the camera, adjusting the light, etc.).
 Plotting tends to be static, hence it is more suitable for publishing.

 ## What tool should I use for visualization?

 For custom visualizations I recommend VTK, which is free.
 You can either install precompiled versions of VTK or build the toolkit from source.
-It comes with Python bindings, which make it easy to explore visualization concepts.
+It comes with Python bindings, which makes it easy to explore visualization concepts.

 Hint: if you're using Python via Anaconda you can install the VTK toolkit and Python bindings with